-If you follow the Jewish calendar, January 1, 2012, actually is the sixth day of the fourth month (Tevet) in the year 5772.
-The Jewish year starts in autumn, and its calendar starts with the year of Creation, according to tradition, 3,760 years and three months before Christ was born.
+If you follow the Jewish calendar, the new year already started a few months ago in autumn.
+This calendar starts with the year of Creation, according to tradition, 3,760 years and three months before Christ was born.

-And if you support adoption of the World Calendar -- advocated by the World Calendar Association since 1930 -- January 1, 2012, is the perfect time to start using the calendar, since it falls on a Sunday (on the World Calendar, the year always begins on a Sunday and ends on a Saturday).
+And if you support adoption of the World Calendar -- advocated by the World Calendar Association since 1930 -- the year always begins on a Sunday and ends on a Saturday.

 This is but a handful of the calendars that the world follows!
 It would take a month of Sundays to explore all the alternative ways we have of marking time.

 The idea of creating a calendar began thousands of years ago, when humans first realized the advantages of preparing for the future, such as anticipating annual floods, and of recording the past.
 But from the beginning it has been an imperfect science of trying to match the lunar cycles (the moon's orbit around the earth), which gives us our months (or moon-ths), with the solar cycle (the earth's trek around the sun), which gives us our year.
 Although close, the two are not perfectly synchronized.